 Why you should make a poll on Interact

-In order to effectively create a poll on Interact, it’s important to know why you would want to do so.
+In order to effectively create a poll on Interact, it’s Some people may feel sharing demographic details is an invasion of privacy. to know why you would want to do so.
 There are a few reasons, including:

 - The poll-creator can see who voted for each option, but it’s anonymous for the poll-takers;